"What do you mean, 'it breaks reality?'"

 - Exposure to Chaos in Warhammer yields unpredictable mutations, which in extreme cases can turn the character into a mindless gibbering Chaos Spawn.

-- Warhammer 40000: Anything connected to the Warp or Ork technology.
+- Warhammer 40,000: Anything connected to the Warp or Ork technology.
 Represented ingame by psykers suffering "perils of the warp" attacks and more esoteric Orky wargear having its own tables of random effects.
 Ork psykers are beyond random, rolling just to see what completely-unpredictable power they get... every turn.
+Each new version of the Ork book adds new ones - from the return of the Shokk Attack Gun (which has a Strength you roll for and occasionally does things like explode or teleport the Big Mek into its target), to the Lootas getting random numbers of shots, to the invention of the Bubble Chukka (produces a spray of bubbles which range from S1 AP 1 to S6 AP 6 based on a die roll).

-- Beware if you play as a Necromancer in the Furry Fandom version of D&D, Ironclaw; if you try to cast a spell, and you roll at least 3 6's, you'll get hit with a magical backlash that does totally random (but always negative) things.
-In fact, the official rulebook encourages dungeonmasters to get as creative as they could with what happens.
+- Beware if you play as a Necromancer in Ironclaw; if you try to cast a spell, and you roll at least three 6's, you'll get hit with a magical backlash that does totally random (but always negative) things.
+In fact, the official rulebook encourages DMs to get as creative as they could with what happens.

 - Magic is like this in GURPS.
 When it fails it does so in extremely random ways.
 There are at least six different official tables of backlash effects ranging from "Black Magic" (which results in Body Horror) all the way to Cosmic Humor (which causes reality to mock you in the most painful way it can).